loco-rs/loco/docs-site/content/blog/axum-session.md

 ? ❯ What would you like to build? ›
   lightweight-service (minimal, only controllers and views) Rest API (with DB and user auth)
-❯ Saas app (with DB and user auth)
+❯ React Frontend (with DB and user auth)
 ```

 ## Creating Session Memory Store Only